drnic/docs-p1-packaging/README.md

 docs-p1-packaging
 =================

-A place for docs related to packaging products for Pivotal One
+A place for docs related to packaging products for Pivotal Cloud Foundry